General Dynamics does not see spate of top-tier defense mergers

+Feb 21 The following bids, mergers, acquisitions and disposals were reported by 1100 GMT on Tuesday:

-WASHINGTON The CEO of General Dynamics Corp (GD.N), maker of nuclear submarines and business jets, said on Thursday he did not expect a spate of top-tier mergers in the weapons business after Wednesday's news about a possible tie-up of major European defense companies EADS EAD.PA and BAE Systems Plc (BAES.L).
+WASHINGTON, Sept 13 The CEO of General Dynamics Corp, maker of nuclear submarines and business jets, said on Thursday he did not expect a spate of top-tier mergers in the weapons business after Wednesday's news about a possible tie-up of major European defense companies EADS and BAE Systems Plc.

 General Dynamics Chief Executive Jay Johnson told a Morgan Stanley investor conference that the possible merger of EADS and BAE reflected the difficult economic situation in Europe, and the continued importance of the U.S. weapons market.